 Walker Memorial Academy, a Seventh-day Adventist school, recognizes that God is the source of knowledge and wisdom.
-We believe that God is Creator of the universe and that His creation of man was an expression of His love.
+We believe that God is the Creator of the universe and that His creation of man was an expression of His love.
 God created man perfect, but because of sin man lost his original state.

 Christian education, by perfecting faith in Christ, restores in man the image of his Maker, nurtures in man an intelligent dedication to the work of God on earth, and develops in man a practical preparation for service to his fellow men.
-We try to reveal God's love in all areas of the curriculum, allowing each student the opportunity for decision making through critical and creative thinking.
+We try to reveal God's love in all areas of the curriculum, allowing each student the opportunity for decision-making through critical and creative thinking.

 What We Do